isbhsun/Fraud-Detection/report.md

 ## Validation and Testing Methodology
 We used a train-test-split to seperate our data into a training and testing set.
 Our testing set was represented by 20% of the data.
 Multiple models including a Random Forest, Gradient Boosted Grid Search, and XGBoost were tested and the accuracy metrics were reviewed to compare the accuracy metrics and decide which model to use.

-Using a Voting Classifier we combined our three models to try to optimize detection performance.
-We used soft voting to weight each classifier's importance and sum them together.
-Although the Voting Classifier did not have the highest of each accuracy metric, it did optimize the other classifiers to improve our final confusion matrix.

 ## Performance Metrics
 To measure the performance of the models, we looked at the precision, recall, and F1 scores.
 We focused on these scores to try to minimize the number of false negatives and false positives predicted by each model.